Atlanta Silverbacks Park

 Atlanta Silverbacks Park is a sports complex in unincorporated DeKalb County, just outside Atlanta, United States that is currently used primarily for rugby.
 It was formerly the home venue of the Atlanta Silverbacks soccer club, from which the complex gets its name.
-It is also the home of the Atlanta Rhinos of USA Rugby League, Atlanta Renegades Rugby Club, and was previously used by Rugby ATL of Major League Rugby.
-In 2022 it also became the home stadium for the Atlanta hustle.
-A pro ultimate frisbee team that plays in the Ultimate Frisbee Association.
+It also the home of Atlanta Renegades Rugby Club, and was previously used by the Atlanta Rhinos of USA Rugby League and Rugby ATL of Major League Rugby.
+In 2022 it also became the home stadium for the Atlanta Hustle, a pro ultimate frisbee team that plays in the Ultimate Frisbee Association.
 The park includes a 5,000-seat soccer-specific stadium, which opened in 2006 and is designed for future expansion.

 The venue was the site of Soccer Bowl 2013.

 History

 The complex was planned and constructed by the owners of the Atlanta Silverbacks soccer club as a home for their various affiliated teams.
 It was designed to be built in several phases; the first phase commenced in 2004 with the creation of a grass field and two artificial turf fields.
 In 2006 the 5,000-seat soccer-specific stadium, originally known as the RE/MAX Greater Atlanta Stadium, was built over the grass pitch to serve as the home field for the Silverbacks men's upper-division team and the Atlanta Silverbacks Women.

 In 2007, Reggie Bush and David Beckham filmed a commercial for Adidas at the park in which they try to teach each other to play soccer and American football, respectively.
 Construction continued in 2011 as the fourth international soccer-sized practice field, called "Renegade Field", was opened.
 The Silverbacks hosted the North American Soccer League Soccer Bowl 2013 on November 9, 2013, drawing 7,211 fans to the match.